changehero Blog

 Source: SynapseTrading

 And speaking of triangles, these patterns are formed by two converging trend lines but unlike wedges, either the support or resistance is static.
-There is also a neutral variation of the triangle pattern, which is symmetrical and shows no trend bias — wedges follow an upward or downward trend.
+There is also a neutral variation of the crypto triangle pattern, which is symmetrical and shows no trend bias — wedges follow an upward or downward trend.

 As the buyers or sellers gain more confidence in the range, they are increasingly likely to push through the support or resistance level.
 A possible range where the breakout can take the price is measured by applying the height of the widest part of the triangle to the breakout level.
 For a triangle to be considered valid, the price has to touch each of the trend lines more than twice.